graphile/starter/@app/db/README.md

   queries runs as, it's what the vast majority of your `GRANT`s will reference and the row level security policies will apply to.
-It represents both logged in AND logged out users to your GraphQL API - it's assumed that your Row Level Security policies will deferentiate between these states (and any other "application roles" the user may have) to determine what they are permitted to do.
+It represents both logged in AND logged out users to your GraphQL API - it's assumed that your Row Level Security policies will differentiate between these states (and any other "application roles" the user may have) to determine what they are permitted to do.